Textualize/textual-ganglion/README.md

 ## Configuration

 You can configure Ganglion via a TOML configuration file.
 The path to this configuration file may be set in the env var `GANGLION_CONFIG`, or with the `--config` in the serve command (and others).
+The switch takes precedence over the environment variable.

-Here's the default, internal configuration:
+Here's the default configuration:

 ```TOML
 [server]